ricardoquesada/bluepad32-circuitpython/README.rst

 How does it work
 ================

-As mentioned above, only boards with the Airlift (ESP32) co-processor are supported.
+As mentioned above, only boards with the AirLift (ESP32) co-processor are supported.
 This is because the project is split in two:

 * "Bluepad32 library for CircuitPython", runs on the main processor: "C"
-* "Bluepad32 firmware", runs on the Airlift co-processor: "B"
+* "Bluepad32 firmware", runs on the AirLift co-processor: "B"

 .. image:: img/bluepad32-how-does-it-work.png
     :alt: How does it work

-The gamepads (A), using Bluetooth, connect to the Airlift co-processor (B).
+The gamepads (A), using Bluetooth, connect to the AirLift co-processor (B).

-And Airlift (B) sends the gamepad data to the main processor (C).
+And AirLift (B) sends the gamepad data to the main processor (C).
 In this case the main processor is the SAMD 51, but it could be different on other boards.

-So, in order to use the library you have to flash the "Bluepad32 firmware" on Airlift.
+So, in order to use the library you have to flash the "Bluepad32 firmware" on AirLift.
 This is a simple step that needs to be done just once, and can be undone at any time.
 Info about Bluepad32 firmware is avaiable here: